yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 ## Clock synchronization

 For YugabyteDB to preserve data consistency, the clock drift and clock skew across different nodes must be bounded.
-This can be achieved by running clock synchronization software, such as [NTP](http://www.ntp.org/).
+This can be achieved by running clock synchronization software, such as [NTP](http://www.ntp.org/) or [chrony](https://chrony.tuxfamily.org/).
 Below are some recommendations on how to configure clock synchronization.

 ### Clock skew